Wirecloud/wirecloud/docs/user_guide.md

 wiring.

-To do so, open the components side panel and search the *NGSI source* operator, then click on the *Create* button:
+To do so, open the components side panel and search the *NGSI source* operator, then click on the *New component* button:

 <img src="../images/user_guide/wiring/create_operator_button.png" srcset="../images/user_guide/wiring/create_operator_button.png 2x" alt="Click *Create*"/>